keithalewis/math/wc.md

 \newcommand\cat[1]{\mathbf{#1}}

-Category theory uses  _objects_ and _arrows_ to express mathematical concepts.
 Everything in classical mathematics is a _set_.
 Logicians are wont to say "the language of Set Theory is _epsilon_."
 By that they mean the only additional symbol required in first-order logic to define the axioms for set membership is $\epsilon$